Estimated reading time: 15 minutes

 Creating generational wealth is an umbrella term because there’s more to it than meets the eye.

-The Chinese have a saying that states that generational wealth will not survive three generations and for good reason.
+The Chinese have a saying that generational wealth will not survive three generations, and for good reason.

-Or you may have heard the adage of “Shirtsleeves to Shirtsleeves in three generations” which means the same thing.
+Or you may have heard the adage “Shirtsleeves to Shirtsleeves in three generations,” which means the same thing.

 This is how it all goes down.

-In comes the second generation who saw what their parents went through and work just as hard if not harder to live a better life but also to pass that on to their children and grandchildren.
+In comes the second generation who saw what their parents went through and worked just as hard, if not more challenging, to live a better life and to pass that on to their children and grandchildren.

-What this means is that the cycle of generational wealth must start over again and it will.
+This means that the cycle of generational wealth must start over again, and it will.

-In our case, we were met with the Silent Generation beginning in 1923, Baby Boomers 1945, and Generation X 1961 (that’s us with current ages between 41-59). – Source: Generation Summaries
+In our case, we were met with the Silent Generation beginning in 1923, Baby Boomers in 1945, and Generation X in 1961 (that’s us with current ages between 41-59). – Source: Generation Summaries

-Our son will be of the fourth generation called Generation Alpha as he was born in 2014.
+Our son will be part of the fourth generation, Generation Alpha, born in 2014.

-Luckily for both Mrs. CBB and I who are both of the third generations have managed to amass a net worth without any generational wealth.
+Luckily, Mrs. CBB and I, both third-generation, have managed to amass a net worth without any generational wealth.

-There’s some honor to the Chinese but not all third generations will wipe out their generational wealth.
+There are some honors to the Chinese, but not all third generations will wipe out their generational wealth.

 Meaning Of Generational Wealth